IRS Form 8854: A Guide for U.S. Expatriates

 Requesting a deferral of the payment of tax

 In order to defer any part of the mark-to-market tax, you must enter into a tax deferral agreement with the IRS and provide adequate security.
-Notice 2009-85 contains a sample agreement (Appendix A).
+Internal Revenue Notice 2009-85 contains a sample agreement (Appendix A).

 Part III: Annual Expatriation Statement for Persons Who Expatriated Before 2022